Nexus333/st_better_memory/README.md

 ## Known Issues
 - On first creation, may have to refresh page before WI is visible in list.
 - Sometimes it fails to update the hashes for the blocks after generating memories, when this occurs, it will leave a message with the expected hashes in chat, so you can verify / update manually if necessary.
+- deleting stuff and editing needs to be done manually, due to the bits of WI that are accessible programmatically.

 ## Prerequisites